matt-kragen/Relational_Rails/README.md

 ## Overview

-[Relational Rails](https://github.com/ElliotOlbright/Relational_Rails) is a week long paired project during Mod 2 of Turing School's Back-End Engineering program.
+> Relational Rails was a week long paired project during Mod 2 of Turing School's Back-End Engineering program.

-The goal was to create a functioning Rails Application that can take users through a website and give them the ability to use CRUD commands to Create, Read, Update, and Destroy data while being able to veiw the changes on the website(Rails Application).
+The goal was to create a functioning Rails Application that can take users through a website and give them the ability to use CRUD commands to Create, Read, Update, and Destroy data while being able to veiw the changes on the website.

 ## Learning Goals